Ebonsignori/Operating-Systems-Fall-2018/lecture_6 (9-4)/README.md

 Example: A process needs an OS Service.

 Can be invoked using:
-1. System Calls: Small program that is invoked by process.
+1. System Calls: Small program that is invoked by a process.
 An interface between the process that needs help and the OS.
 Runtime processes because they are given to process at runtime and not compiled in the code.
-    - Examples: (slides)
     - Different from one OS to the next.
 They are in 100s.
 2. System Programs: Large program (i.e. word processor).
 May use many system calls within it.
 An interface between user and OS.

+#### System Call vs System Program
+1. Small vs Large
+2. Process and Operating System vs User and Operating System
+3. A System Program may use several System Calls

 #### System Call Categories
 Process Control (each one of these has a system call)